plblum/jivs/planning/ModelRules Design Overview.md

 * Jivs needs a strong shared-configuration story.
 * Client and server both rely on Jivs field/configuration validation through ValidationManager.
 * Server-side validation remains authoritative.
-* IssuesFound and BusinessLogicErrors are both important but represent different sources of problems.
+* IssuesFound and ExternalIssuesFound are both important but represent different sources of problems.
 * UI needs a clean way to extend shared business-owned rules for form-specific variations.
 * Detailed implementation should be split into focused design documents rather than forcing every concern into one abstraction too early.